gluster/community/template.md

 ### Host

-* Who will host next meeting?
+* Who will host the next meeting?
   - Host will need to send out the agenda 24hr - 12hrs in advance to mailing list, and also make sure to send the meeting minutes.
   - Host will need to reach out to one user at least who can talk about their usecase, their experience, and their needs.
   - Host needs to send meeting minutes as PR to http://github.com/gluster/community